 We can support the creation of information management policies and strategies that can help solve short term issues and ensure that information being created over the next few months is managed in the most effective way possible so that the risks to the organisation from using poor quality information are significantly reduced.

-We are based in the UK but have long-established relationships with consultancies in Australia, Denmark, France and the USA.
+We are based in the UK but have long-established relationships with consultancies in Australia, Belgium, Denmark, France, Hungary, New Zealand, Singapore, Sweden and the USA.

 The client-consultant partnership

 We work hard to build effective client-consultant partnerships.
-Our experience forms the basis of a new book entitled Managing Expectations
+Our experience forms the basis of our book entitled Managing Expectations.

 Book: Intranet Managment Handbook